shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 ![Template][image-2]

-## The First era: the Picasso logo
+## The First Era: the Picasso logo
 ![System 1 label][image-3]

 Apple used this style of label for disks that came bundled with Macintosh 128K and 512K.
 As far as I can tell, this style was used through System 2.0 in 1985.